NREL/ROSCO/README.md

 No matter what you desire to do, you will need to install the ROSCO toolbox.

 #### WISDEM Dependencies
-The ROSCO toolbox  two NREL tools that are distributed as a part of the WISDEM packages.
+The ROSCO toolbox uses two NREL tools that are distributed as a part of the WISDEM packages.
 AerolasticSE and CCBlade are currently used, with future dependencies or support possible.
 As such, it is necessary to install WISDEM.
 This can be done fairly easily by following the [WISDEM installation instructions](https://github.com/wisdem/wisdem).
 A brief overview of the _user_ steps is provided here, for more detail, especially if you would like to contribute to the development of WISDEM, see the [WISDEM github page](https://github.com/wisdem/wisdem).

 We recommend creating and activating the same Anaconda environment for both WISDEM and ROSCO: